Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Congenital obstruction: Approximately 7 % of infants are born with obstruction of the tear duct.
 Infants with a blocked tear duct will often have a membrane covering the opening that empties into the nose.

 Initial treatment involves massaging the area.
 If the condition persists, the tear duct may need to be probed.
-If the tearing continues, a more advanced procedure may be necessary which requires placement of a tube in the duct to keep it unobstructed.
+If the tearing continues, a more advanced procedure may be necessary which requires the placement of a tube in the duct to keep it unobstructed.

 This process, called intubation, involves the insertion of thin tubes through the puncta (one or both).
 The tube passes through the nose and into the tear drainage system.
 The tube(s) are kept in place for three months.